 Only one person can be a homecoming queen, but everyone can wear a mum fit for royalty.
 Think of trinkets and charms as jewelry for your mum.
 As tradition goes, most mums have bells and whistles, and usually a football or two, and maybe a rabbit’s foot for luck.
 Charms are usually chosen to represent the wearer.
 A basketball may be added for a basketball player, a music note for a band student, etc. Letters and numbers are applied on the ribbons with the wearers name, school year, boy or girlfriend’s name, etc. Ribbons are also a part of the look.
 Braided ribbons or beaded garlands of stars, hearts, footballs, bears, or chains are added to personalize your mum.
 Remember, the more the better.

-Today, they are mammoth, over-the-top splays of silk chrysanthemums festooned with flowing ribbons, plush animals and an array of colorful trinkets that have spawned competition among girls to see whose is the biggest, and therefore, best.
+Currently, Mums can be gigantic, over-the-top splays of silk chrysanthemums festooned with flowing ribbons, plush animals and an array of colorful trinkets that have spawned competition to see which one is the biggest, and therefore, possibly the best.

 A mum can never be thrown away, but it CAN be donated to the future, or kept for your kids to see someday.
 Mums can be packed away in a box at the end of High School.
 That box might be lost when parents move, but that doesn’t matter.
 It’s a TRADITION!